Two Years of Iperstudio

 Iperstudio is a radical project, and any mention isn’t merely accidental.
 Radical means many things, the essence of something, a math operation, the part of a word or, for those who know the Italian history since the end of the Second World War, it is about artistic and political movements which, without much ado, were able to settle reactive ideas complying to the needs of society, ideas which were able to have a positive impact on it, despite the mistrust or the lack of preparation to receive them by the most.

-For Iperstudio, radical has the same meaning, “place” and practice radical ideas, which are able to push the present in the field we are passionate about, working with and for the web.
-It is no coincidence that hypertext and Iperstudio (Hyperstudio in english) share the same root.
+For Iperstudio, radical has the same meaning, “place” and practice radical ideas, which can push the present in the field we are passionate about, working with and for the web.
+It is no coincidence that hypertext and Iperstudio (Hyperstudio in English) share the same root.
 In the hypertext, documents are connected and associated through hyperlinks, in Iperstudio, those who are related are designers and technologists through their projects.

 Iperstudio started with the intent to restore forms of “professional mutualism” in a historical context in which the unappealing or the inaccessibility to formal professional associations, inevitably leads designers and technologists to the bellum omnium contra omnes.

-In essence, Iperstudio translates in work sharing, tools sharing and the ability to collaborate as if we were in the same physical workplace despite the fact that we live and work from different places.
+In essence, Iperstudio translates in work sharing, tools sharing, and the ability to collaborate as if we were in the same physical workplace even though we live and work from different places.
 Thanks to this lightweight equipment, within two years, we were able to start a fully working hyperstudio.

 The role of its members

 Designing a website can be as complex as designing and organizing a space, and in this sense, architecture seems to share many aspects with web design.
-In fact, working with the web means working with a specific kind of space in which what is designed should be “placed”, made accessible, and correlated with the existent.
+Working with the web means working with a specific kind of space in which what is designed should be “placed”, made accessible, and correlated with the existing.

 Whenever we publish a website, it is like to place a new building in a megalopolis, by taking all the responsibilities that this entails.